aehrc/redcap_fhir_ontology_provider/README.md

 As part of release 8.8.1 of REDCap an extension point was added to allow external modules to become an *'Ontology Provider'*.
 These act like the existing BioPortal ontology mechanism, but allow alternative sources.
 The main function of an ontology provider is to take a search term and return some match of code + display.
+You can see more information on implementing an Ontology Provider at the [Simple Ontology Provider](https://github.com/aehrc/redcap_simple_ontology_provider) external module home.

 This module allows a FHIR based terminology server to be an alternative ontology provider.